ntno/mkdocs-terminal/documentation/docs/index.md

 hides top navigation on all site pages

 **navigation.top.cursor_animation.hide**
-hides terminal prompt site name styling in top nav.  ignored if `navigation.top.hide` is set.
+hides the blinking cursor animation in the top nav.  ignored if `navigation.top.hide` is set.

 ## Hideable Components
 In order to hide components on a per-page basis, you need the meta markdown extension